 One day, three ideas met: a good idea, a cunning idea and an incomplete idea.
 “I am a good idea”, said the good idea, “I was born in the mind of a little girl who was looking for a solution to the poverty...Read More

-In 2018, I became the first Tunisian woman to receive a PhD from the University of Cambridge in any field ever (in more than 800 years).
-My literature work and activism earned me several awards and an appointment from the United Nations as a UN Young Leader for the Sustainable Development Goals.
-The BBC nominated me as one of the 100 most inspiring women.
-I also was classified as one of the most influential Arab women and one of the most important young leaders in the Arab region.
+In 2018, I became the first Tunisian to receive a PhD from the University of Cambridge in any field ever (in more than 800 years).
+My books and activism earned me several awards and an appointment by the United Nations as a UN Young Leader for the Sustainable Development Goals.
+I was nominated by the BBC as one of the 100 most inspiring women, and classified as one of the most influential Arab women and one of the most important young leaders in the Arab region.

 My research aims to examine the representation of Muslims in British newspapers from 1998 to 2009.
 The research conducts a comparative analysis between mainstream newspapers and those that cater to Muslim and Jewish communities in the United Kingdom.
 It looks at the similarities, differences, consistencies and changes in the discourses of these newspapers throughout this time frame.

 I received the prestigious Chevening Scholarship to complete my postgraduate studies.
 I read Discourse analysis, media, and intercultural communication amongst other courses.
 My dissertation looked at the reconstruction and negotiation of Tunisian national identity through multimodal and discursive Analysis.

 I studied psychology in Tunisia with a focus on organizational and occupational psychology.
 During my studies, I was an intern at recruitment and selection agencies Cogerh Selection (2009/2010) and Al Amouri Selection (2009).